 Camp HOPE America-Washington

-The Family Support Center of South Sound launched Washington State’s first Camp HOPE in August 2017, serving more than 50 children and youth impacted by domestic violence and trauma.
+The Family Support Center of South Sound launched Washington State’s first Camp HOPE in August 2017, serving more than 50 children and youth impacted by domestic violence .
 In 2018, we were able to serve 67 Campers.
 Camp HOPE America-Washington is possible because of the amazing community in Olympia and beyond.

 Camp HOPE America-Washington is affiliated with Camp HOPE America and is one of a handful of Camp HOPE America’s across the Nation.
 Campers who attended Camp HOPE America-Washington will continue to engage with their fellow campers, camp counselors, and staff of the Family Support Center over the next year participating in fun and engaging hope building activities.